Kassel: University of Kassel

-The University of Kassel is a public higher education institution and was founded in 1971 as a so-called reform university offering new and innovative models of teaching.
-It is the newest university in the state of Hessen and has an urban and lively inner-city campus between the city center and the Northern city district, a typical working-class area with a multicultural population.
-There were 25,000 students enrolled at the university in 2018, 3381 of them non-Germans.
+The University of Kassel is a public higher education institution and was founded in 1971 as a so-called reform university.
+It is the newest university in the state of Hessen and has an urban inner-city campus between the city center and the Northern city district.
+There were around 25,000 students enrolled at the university in 2018, 3,359 of them non-Germans.
 Two hundred and twenty-four students obtained their doctorate from the university in 2017.

-The University offers a wide range of study programs from organic agriculture to social work.
-Furthermore, it offers several English master's programs as well as two short-term international programs, the Summer University and the Winter University.
+The university offers a range of study programs, and several English master's programs as well as two short-term international programs, the Summer University and the Winter University.
 The Kunsthochschule Kassel (University of Fine Arts) is also part of the university with a satellite campus directly at the Karlsaue park in the Southern city district.